Are You Silencing Patient Voices While Calling It Patient Engagement?

 You don't need another voice saying what clinicians and administrators already believe.
 You DO need the voice that makes everyone uncomfortable because it exposes blind spots.

-Diversity of thought isn't about having different types of people in the room so you can get them all to assimilate and look at the challenge with the lens you've instilled in them: it's about preserving different types of thinking so that you're able to uncover a picture you wouldn't be able to view otherwise.
+Diversity of thought isn't about having different types of people in the room so you can get them all to assimilate and look at the challenge through the lens you've instilled in them.
+It's about preserving different types of thinking so that you're able to uncover a picture you wouldn't be able to view otherwise.

 The Uncomfortable Truth